capynet/vue3-component-library-test/README.md

-# components-library sample
+# VUE 3 components library sample

-This is a sample with a few components to demostrate how to implement a library of components for vue 3 with vite, ts, cypress and storybook.
+This is a sample with a few components to demonstrate how to implement a library of components for vue 3 with vite, ts, cypress and storybook.

+under components' dir you'll find each component on its own dir with the storybook and cypress files.

 ## Project Setup